arjunGbtz/ezy.css-website/docs/components.md

 ---

 - `.alert` basic alert
-- use creativity as shown below
+- use your creativity with color and style as shown below

 Examples: